 Ingredients

-• ¼ tsp red pepper flakes (optional, for gentle heat)
+- ¼ tsp red pepper flakes (optional, for a bit of heat)

 Directions

-- Transfer shrimp to a plate; tent with foil.
-Reduce heat to medium, add remaining 3 Tbsp butter.
-Once melted, stir in garlic and red pepper flakes—sauté 30 seconds until fragrant.
+- Move shrimp to a plate and cover.
+Lower heat to medium, add remaining butter, then garlic and red pepper flakes; sauté 30 seconds until fragrant.

-- Stir in lemon juice and zest, then return shrimp to skillet—toss gently to coat in garlic butter sauce.
+- Stir in lemon juice and zest, return shrimp to the pan, and toss so every piece gets cloaked in sauce.

 Variations

-• Spicy Diablo: double the red pepper flakes for a kick.
+Spicy Diablo: Bump up the red pepper flakes and add a pinch of cayenne for a fire-cracker finish.

-• Low-Carb Bowl: serve over zucchini or spaghetti squash.
+Low-Carb Bowl: Serve over zucchini noodles or roasted spaghetti squash for a lighter feel.

-• Tropical Flair: stir in ½ cup diced mango or pineapple for sweetness.
+Tropical Kiss: Stir in ½ cup diced mango or pineapple for a sunlit, sweet-savory vibe.

-Refrigerator: Store cooled shrimp scampi in an airtight container for up to 2 days.
+Refrigerator: Pop leftovers into an airtight container and stash in the fridge for up to 2 days.

-Freezer: Freeze in sauce-filled jars up to 1 month; thaw overnight in fridge.
+Freezer: If you want to plan ahead, freeze shrimp and sauce in jars for up to a month; thaw overnight in the fridge.

-Reheat: Warm gently in a skillet over low heat, adding a splash of water or broth to revive the sauce—avoid microwave to keep shrimp tender.
+Reheat: Warm gently in a skillet over low heat, adding a splash of water or broth if the sauce gets too thick.
+Microwaving can make shrimp rubbery—best to avoid it.

 FAQs

-A: Swap white wine for low-sodium chicken broth or seafood stock; flavor stays bright and delicious.
+Is there a non-alcohol version?
+Swap the wine for low-sodium chicken broth or seafood stock; the lemon still shines through.

 Conclusion